-Beginning in the first semester with Provost’s Seminar, continuing in the second year with college-wide reading and prompt discussions, and continuing for more senior faculty with faculty colloquies, PLCs, book discussions, and other events throughout the year, the Office of Faculty Development supports faculty as they make connections between the Christian faith and their vocation as teacher-scholars.
+Beginning in the first semester with Provost’s Seminar, continuing in the second year with university-wide reading and prompt discussions, and continuing for more senior faculty with faculty colloquies, PLCs, book discussions, and other events throughout the year, the Office of Faculty Development supports faculty as they make connections between the Christian faith and their vocation as teacher-scholars.

-Faculty members up for initial or third year review should read the above linked college-wide bibliography on the philosophy and practice of Christian higher education and respond in writing to associated prompts.
+Faculty members up for initial or third year review should read the linked university-wide bibliography on the philosophy and practice of Christian higher education and respond in writing to associated prompts.
 The written responses shall demonstrate thoughtful engagement with the bibliography and be approximately 5-7 single spaced pages in their entirety (4 prompts, 1-2 single-spaced pages per prompt).

 The faculty member will forward his/her responses to his/her school dean no later than the first Friday of the semester the faculty member is undergoing his/her Initial or Third Year Review.